 The History of Giving to the British School at Rome

-Within a few short years, the British School at Rome established a permanent home designed by Edward Lutyens on the edge of the Villa Borghese.
-The campaign relied on significant private support with a total of £60,000 being raised to construct the building which stands on the hill today.
+Within fifteen years the British School at Rome established a permanent home, designed by Edwin Lutyens, on the edge of the Villa Borghese.
+The campaign relied on significant private support with a total of £60,000 being raised to construct the building which stands on the hill above the Valle Guilia today.

 In addition to funds contributed by individuals, the UK government responded to thousands of petitionary signatures and established a grant that would underpin the basic operating costs of the BSR.
 This combination of state and private support has evolved and fluctuated over the past century with a constant theme throughout: during those times the State was unable to provide the BSR with the necessary resources, private funds somehow always found a way to fill the gap.

-The 1990s saw an ambitious building and renovation campaign headed by tireless and resourceful volunteers who raised over £3 million pounds which enabled the BSR not only to expand its activities, but to significantly extend and improve its physical facilities commensurate with 21st-Century demands.
+The 1990s saw an ambitious building and renovation campaign headed by tireless and resourceful volunteers who raised over £3 million pounds which enabled the BSR not only to expand its activities, but to significantly extend and improve its physical facilities.